AbnerDiniz90/AbnerDiniz90/README.md

 # Abner Diniz

 - Computer Engineer Student at the Federal University of Sao Paulo - UNIFESP
-- Passion for data analysis, visualization and machine learning.
+- Passion for data analysis and data science.
-- Skilled in Python, C, MySQL, JavaScript and data manipulation libraries like Pandas and Numpy.
+- Skilled in Python, C, MySQL, JavaScript and data science libraries like PyTorch, ScikitLearn and TensorFlow.
 - Enthusiastic about creating insightful data visualizations using Matplotlib.

 ## Languages & Tools 🖥️